Illinois Municipal Retirement Fund: Plan structure and current administration

-Board of Trustees
+Board of trustees

 IMRF is established under statutes adopted by the Illinois General Assembly.
 It is governed by a fully elected board of eight trustees.
 Four trustees are elected by employers, three are elected by participating members, and one annuitant trustee is elected by IMRF retirees.
 The Board appoints an Executive Director who is responsible for all administrative functions and supervision of staff employees.

 Plan structure

 IMRF is a defined benefit retirement plan that provides retirement, survivor, disability, and death benefits to municipal government employees in Illinois.
 It is governed by Article 7 of the Illinois Pension Code.

 Eligible employees are automatically enrolled in IMRF when employment begins.

 About 98% of IMRF's membership participates in the Regular Plan.
 IMRF administers a separate plan for Sheriffs' Law Enforcement Personnel (SLEP).

 Members participate as either Tier 1 or Tier 2 members.
 To participate as a Tier 1 member, the employee must have started work with an IMRF employer on or before December 31, 2010.
 All other members participate in Tier 2.
 All IMRF Tier 2 plans have a less generous benefit structure as compared to Tier 1.
 The cost to provide a Tier 2 pension is more than 40% less than the cost of providing a Tier 1 pension.
-IMRF expects half of its membership to participate in Tier 2 by 2019.
+In 2024, more than half of IMRF members participate in Tier 2.